Neuromuscular Medicine Fellowship

 Eligibility & Application

 We are participating in a unified Neuromuscular fellowship application timeline with the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM).
-We will review the application starting in March and interview invitation will be sent out.
+We will review the applications starting in March after which interview invitations will be sent out.
 Interviews are typically conducted in April/May by invitation only.
-Please remember the online portal opens on January 1st to apply to the fellowship programs.
+Visit the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) for application updates.
 We will be conducting interviews virtually.

 Get in Touch